yehia67/documentation/iot/0.1/nrf52/how-to-guides/set-up-a-ble-ipv6-border-router.md

 **To allow the sensor servers in a star network to access the Internet, you need a border router that can pass on their data.
 In this guide, you use set up a border router on a Linux device.**

-## Prerequisites
+## Hardware

 To complete this guide, you need the following:

-- Either a single-board computer such as a Raspberry Pi or a Linux-based PC to use as the border router
-- A Linux distribution such as Ubuntu
-- Bluetooth <= 4.0 (USB dongle or integrated)
+- A Linux device that supports Bluetooth version 4.0 or less (USB dongle or integrated) and that is connected to a keyboard and a monitor

 ## Step 1.
 Install a compatible Linux kernel